krateng/maloja/README.md

 		maloja stop
 		maloja restart
 		maloja start
-		maloja update

-	The `update` command will always fetch the latest version, while packages are only offered for release versions.
+3) Update Maloja with `pip install maloja --upgrade --no-cache-dir`

-3) Various folders have `.info` files with more information on how to use their associated features.
+4) Various folders have `.info` files with more information on how to use their associated features.

-4) If you'd like to implement anything on top of Maloja, visit `/api_explorer`.
+5) If you'd like to implement anything on top of Maloja, visit `/api_explorer`.

 ## How to scrobble